FOOD JUSTICE EDUCATION COORDINATOR

-- Co Create and teach food justice and farm related courses for 11th and 12th grade Students.
+- Co Create and teach food justice and farm related courses (along with carrying out additional tasks like conducting spanish clep test practice) for 11th and 12th grade Students.

 - Communicate with the Farm Team and the CG Chef to develop and implement a new holistic “Farm to Cafeteria” program including cooking and eating farm fresh, culturally celebratory foods through classes, tastings, and student input.

 - Develop lessons and co-supervise our farm and food related after school clubs